bkesterbyld/majestic-velociraptor/src/pages/about.md

           The other half of our team that didn't work in PropTech hails from Autodesk, the #1 maker of construction technology architecture including products such as Revit, Plangrid and BuildingConnected.
-Our CEO also sits on the Board of Concrete Sensors, a subsidiary of Hilti.
+Our CEO also serves on the Board of ConcreteSensors, a subsidiary of Hilti.
         image: images/20170619_133727.jpg
         image_alt: People in a conference room
         media_position: left